Cataract

 This is the most common type of implantable lens.
 With this single-vision lens, you will most likely need some form of glasses after surgery, even if you do not wear glasses before surgery.
 Medicare and most private insurances typically will reimburse approximately 80% to 100% of your cataract surgery costs and the monofocal lens.

-Astigmatism-correcting TORIC Speciality Lens Implant
+Astigmatism-correcting TORIC Specialty Lens Implant

 Multifocal Specialty Lens Implant

 New technology has expanded lens choices to patients allowing them to choose to be almost completely glasses free.
 One of the choices is a multifocal lens implant which has several focal zones of different powers built into the lens.
 The part of the lens you look through will determine if you see clearly at far, near or intermediate distance.
 Imagine a virtually glasses-free lifestyle!
 Those who do need glasses only need them for very specific tasks.
-Typically people who choose this implant wear of have worn multi-focal contact lenses.
+Typically, people who choose this implant wear or have worn multi-focal contact lenses.
 This lens is considered an enhanced lens and is not typically covered by insurance companies.